GuanceCloud/datakit/internal/export/doc/en/ecs-fargate.md

 - APM data sent by other containers receiving the current task
 - Enabled logstreaming to receive container log data

-The Task Metadata Endpoint of ECS Fargate can only be used internally within the task definitions, so a Datakit container needs to be deployed in each task definition.
+The Task Metadata Endpoint of ECS Fargate can only be used internally within the task definitions, so a DataKit container needs to be deployed in each task definition.

-The only configuration required is to add an environment variable `ENV_ECS_FARGATE` with the value `"on"` to Datakit, and Datakit will automatically switch to this collection mode.
+The only configuration required is to add an environment variable `ENV_ECS_FARGATE` with the value `"on"` to DataKit, and DataKit will automatically switch to this collection mode.

 ## Deployment and Configuration {#config}

-In most cases, you just need to integrate Datakit into the task definition as a container and specify the required task roles.
+In most cases, you just need to integrate DataKit into the task definition as a container and specify the required task roles.
 It can be divided into 3 steps as follows:

 1. Create or modify an [IAM policy](https://docs.aws.amazon.com/zh_cn/IAM/latest/UserGuide/introduction.html){:target="_blank"}.
-Datakit requires at least the following 3 permissions:
+DataKit requires at least the following 3 permissions:

     - `ecs:ListClusters` to list available clusters.
     - `ecs:ListContainerInstances` to list instances in a cluster.
     - `ecs:DescribeContainerInstances` to describe instances to add metrics about running resources and tasks.

-1. In the task definition, add a Datakit container with the following sample configuration:
+1. In the task definition, add a DataKit container with the following sample configuration:

     - Name: `datakit`
     - Image: `pubrepo.<<<custom_key.brand_main_domain>>>/datakit/datakit:<specified version>`